cyphercrescent/sepalsolver-doc/docs/source/Advanced_Engineering_Applications.rst

          // import libraries
          using System;
          using System.Collections.Generic;
-         using CypherCrescent.MathematicsLibrary;
+         using SepalSolver;
-         using static CypherCrescent.MathematicsLibrary.Math;
+         using static SepalSolver.Math;

          // define masses
          double[] m = [1, 2, 3, 4, 5, 6, 7];